ONLYOFFICE/docspace-api-sdk-python/docs/RoomsApi.md

 Create a room from the template

-Creates a room in the \"Rooms\" section based on the template.
+Creates a room in the "Rooms" section based on the template.

 ### Example